vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 Congratulations.
 You have successfully deployed your first Android App.

-## Creating Android Virtual Device(AVD)
+## Creating Android Virtual Device (AVD)

-Android gives an option to test your application against any version of android,  without depending on the phone.
-This is done via AVD.
-AVD is nothing but an emulator which emulates the actual device on your machine.
+Android gives an option to test your application against any version of android,  without depending on a real device.
+This is possible through Android Virtual Device (AVD), which is an emulator or a test device that runs on your machine.

 Let's see how we can create an emulator.